ironhulk-0xff/WindowsSentinel/README.md

 ## License

-MIT — use freely, modify as needed, contribute back improvements.
+Use freely, modify as needed.

 ---

-*Built as part of the WindowsSentinel security hardening platform.*